 Or it might be developing a strategic content and SEO plan.
 These are simply tactics and will be unique to your remodeling business.
 But your tactics will now be more effective because you have taken the time to identify your best controllable lead sources.
 These tactics form your plan.

 Creating an effective marketing plan starts with the end in mind.
-That means taking time to reflect on your long term goals, identify the revenue and profitability targets to get there, determining your job size and backing into the number of jobs, conversations, and leads required, and where they come from, to hit those targets.
+That means taking time to reflect on your long-term goals, identifying the revenue and profitability targets to get there, determining your job size, and backing into the number of jobs, conversations, and leads required, and where they come from, to hit those targets.

 Only then can you develop an action plan with specific tactics to boost your leads from your controllable lead sources.

 Obviously, there is much more detail that one could explore on each of these points.
-Hopefully though, this 30,000 foot view helps you start moving forward on your 2021 marketing plan.
+Hopefully though, this 30,000-foot view helps you start moving forward on your marketing plan.